 - Students must complete the Satisfactory Academic Progress (SAP) Financial Aid Appeal Form.
 Instructions on how to access the appeal form are found on the Georgia Southern University Financial Aid website under the Policies tab.
 Deadlines to appeal are the 5th day of the semester appealing for aid.

 - The completed SAP Appeal Form along with all appropriate documentation must be submitted online to the Office of Financial Aid as early as possible for review.
 The documentation submitted must include:

 - A statement explaining the circumstance(s) which prevented the student from making satisfactory academic progress (e.g., serious injury, illness, or mental health condition of student or immediate family member; birth or adoption of a child; death of an immediate family member; divorce/separation; military service; personal difficulties; academic difficulties beyond the student’s control; or other circumstances related to exceeding maximum timeframe).

 - Documentation that supports the student’s statement (e.g., physician’s statement, birth or death certificate, divorce decree, military papers, letter of support from someone aware of the student’s academic difficulties).

 - Information about what has changed in the student’s situation that will allow the student to demonstrate satisfactory academic progress at the next evaluation.

-- Students completing the SAP appeal process are required to pay current term fees by the fee payment deadline.
+- Students completing the SAP appeal process are required to pay current term fees by the fee payment deadline to avoid class cancelation.
+Classes will not be held while an appeal is being reviewed.
 Questions regarding student fee payments should be directed to the Office of Student Accounts at (912) 478-0999.

-- Notification of the appeal decision will be sent by mail to the address on file and/or by email to the student’s Georgia Southern email.
+- Notification of the appeal decision will be sent by email to the student’s Georgia Southern email.